realqdbp/Vanilly/README.md

 A Plugin that was made to run on my private server in the first place.
 It has multiple features, each can be switched on or off.

+## Things Needed
+ - Papermc
+ - Minecraft Server 1.19.x
+ - For AFK to work without commands (server.properties -> player-idle-timeout)
+ - For Deaths to work, a whitelist needs to be active, as only whitelisted players will be shown other than yourself
+ - For Toggling, start the server with plugin once.
+In the config file, change values to true / false.
+Restart Server or ingame /reload confirm

 ## Features
  - Ingame explanaitions with /features
+ - Info
+   - "/info featurename" lists the explanaition for the specified feature
  - AFK
    - Instead of getting kicked from the Server, you're set into "AFK Mode", making you invulnerable.
    - Alternatively set yourself into AFK mode with "/afk optionalReason".